-- In Brazil, we expect at least half of the board directors to be independent in companies with a dispersed ownership structure and in companies listed in the Novo Mercado, and at least 40% of directors to be independent in other companies. - In Mexico, we expect at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies. - We expect Chinese companies listed in China and Hong Kong to achieve at least one third board independence, and for those listed in the US to achieve 50% independence. - In Taiwan, we expect at least half of the board of directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies. - In Korea, we expect large companies3 to have a majority of independent directors, as required by law.
-At other companies, we expect at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies. - In India, we expect at least half of the board of directors to be independent in companies with an executive or promoter chair and at least one third to be independent in other cases. - In Japan, we expect all companies to achieve at least one third board independence.
-At companies with a controlling shareholder, we would like to see the majority of directors to be independent at Prime market listed companies and one third of directors to be independent at other companies. - In the ASEAN region, in principle we expect at least one third of the board of directors to be independent.
-However, we have several sub thresholds for certain markets and sectors that is reflected in our voting and engagement priorities document. - In South Africa, we expect at least half of the board directors to be independent in all companies.
+- In Brazil, we encourage at least half of the board directors to be independent in companies with a dispersed ownership structure and in companies listed in the Novo Mercado, and at least 40% of directors to be independent in other companies. - In Mexico, we encourage at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies. - We encourage Chinese companies listed in China and Hong Kong to achieve at least one third board independence, and for those listed in the US to achieve 50% independence. - In Taiwan, we encourage at least half of the board of directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies. - In Korea, we encourage large companies 3 to have a majority of independent directors, as required by law.
+At other companies, we encourage at least half of the board directors to be independent in companies with a dispersed ownership structure, and at least one third to be independent in controlled companies.

-3 Large companies have KRW 2 trillion or more of total assets
+3 Large companies have KRW 2 trillion or more of total assets.